supermitsuba/TemperatureMonitor/README.md

 # TemperatureMonitor

 The purpose of this project was to monitor temperatures in the rooms of my house.
 It uses a Raspberry PI, temperature sensor and a computer with MySQL and a webservice on it.
+Here is a description of what I did for the Temperature Monitor: [http://jordenlowe.com/2016-12-22-iot-temperature-monitor](http://jordenlowe.com/2016-12-22-iot-temperature-monitor)

 For the server
 ==============